pipelight/doc.pipelight/guide/the_story.md

 It doesn't reinvent the wheel by making cumbersom event listeners, secrets or plugins.
 Only git-hooks and bash commands with syntaxic sugar.

+Fast type checking due to deno instead of node for TS interpretation.

 ### Terminal friendly

 Deploy, Backup, Restore... without living your terminal.